-Our business is directly and indirectly sensitive to several macroeconomic factors and the state of the United States financial markets.
-In the United States, economic data continued to point to steady economic growth in the first half of 2018.
-According to the most recent estimate by the Bureau of Economic Analysis, real gross domestic product ("GDP") grew at an annualized rate of 2.0% in the first quarter of 2018 and at an overall growth rate over the last four quarters of 2.8%.
-Data received in the second quarter suggest a healthy labor market, stable consumer spending, signs of improved business investment, and still low interest rates.
-U.S. business and consumer confidence have remained elevated, with only modest declines since the run-up following the U.S. elections in November 2016.
-Inflation has picked up with improved economic growth but remains contained.
-While the overall data have been largely positive, concerns about U.S. trade policy have been increasing, with some anecdotal evidence that uncertainty has led some businesses to scale back capital spending plans.
-The Federal Reserve's ("Fed") most recent median projection for 2018 GDP put growth at 2.8%, while the non-partisan Congressional Budget Office's most recent projection, released in early April, was 3.3%.
-A prospective rise in U.S. economic growth to near 3% could further tighten the labor market, push wages higher, and increase the probability of the Fed following through on its median projection of four rate hikes in total in 2018.
+Our business is directly and indirectly sensitive to several macroeconomic factors and the state of the U.S. financial markets.
+In the United States, economic data continued to point to steady economic growth through September 30, 2018.
+According to the most recent estimate by the Bureau of Economic Analysis, real gross domestic product ("GDP") grew at an annualized rate of 4.2% in the second quarter of 2018 and 3.0% compared to the second quarter a year ago.
+Data received in the third quarter suggest continued steady growth with a healthy labor market, stable consumer spending, signs of improved business investment, and low interest rates relative to historical rates.
+U.S. business and consumer confidence remained elevated, with only modest declines since the run-up following the U.S. elections in November 2016.
+Inflation picked up with improved economic growth but remained contained.
+While the overall data were largely positive, concerns about U.S. trade policy increased, with some anecdotal evidence that uncertainty led some businesses to scale back capital spending plans.
+The Federal Reserve's ("Fed") most recent median projection for 2018 GDP put growth at 3.1%, with slower but still above-trend 2.5% growth in 2019.
+Growth in this range could further tighten the labor market, push wages higher, and increase the probability the Fed will follow through on its median projection of four rate hikes in total in 2018 and three in 2019.